licheez/pvWayNuGetsSolution/LoggerServiceSolution/PvWay.LoggerService.MethodResultWrapper.nc6/readme.md

-# Method Result Wrapper Core DotNet 6 by pvWay
+# Method Result Wrapper DotNet Core 6 by pvWay

 Provides a generic wrapper that returns whether or not a method succeeded or failed carrying the method result on success or a list of notifications in case of failure.

 ## Interfaces

-Interfaces are defined in the [LoggerService.Abstractions](https://www.nuget.org/packages/PvWay.LoggerService.Abstractions.nc6/) nuGet
+Interfaces are defined in the [LoggerService.Abstractions for dotNet core 8](https://www.nuget.org/packages/PvWay.LoggerService.Abstractions.nc8/) nuGet

 ### MethodResult interfaces